Mary, Queen of Scots

 Mary, Queen of Scots (8 December 1542 – 8 February 1587), also known as Mary Stuart (Note: Also spelled as Marie and as Steuart or Stewart) or Mary I of Scotland, was Queen of Scotland from 14 December 1542 until her forced abdication on 24 July 1567.

-The only surviving legitimate child of James V of Scotland, Mary was six days old when her father died and she inherited the throne.
+The only surviving legitimate child of King James V of Scotland, Mary was six days old when her father died, and she inherited the throne.
 During her childhood, Scotland was governed by regents, first by the heir to the throne, James Hamilton, Earl of Arran, and then by her mother, Mary of Guise.
 In 1548, she was betrothed to Francis, the Dauphin of France, and was sent to be brought up in France, where she would be safe from invading English forces during the Rough Wooing.
 Mary married Francis in 1558, becoming queen consort of France from his accession in 1559 until his death in December 1560.
 Widowed, Mary returned to Scotland in August 1561.
 The tense religious and political climate following the Scottish Reformation that Mary encountered on her return to Scotland was further agitated by prominent Scots such as John Knox, who openly questioned whether her subjects had a duty to obey her.
 The early years of her personal rule were marked by pragmatism, tolerance, and moderation.
 She issued a proclamation accepting the religious settlement in Scotland as she had found it upon her return, retained advisers such as James Stewart, Earl of Moray (her illegitimate half-brother), and William Maitland of Lethington, and governed as the Catholic monarch of a Protestant kingdom.